Does Spring Have You Itching to Upgrade But Current Home Prices Have You Overwhelmed in 2026?

-Let's say your realtor shows you homes in a range between $470,000.00 and $670,000.00 which is a difference of 200,000.00.
-Before you cross off your $670,000.00 dream home, let's explore reality.
+To quote an old ad, "we've come a long way baby" so let's say your realtor shows you homes in a range between $470,000.00 and $670,000.00 which is a difference of $200,000.00.
+With more people working from home and spending more time there, omorts Before you cross off your $670,000.00 dream home as too expensive, let's explore reality a bit more.

-A better home costing $570,000.00 will only increase your monthly payment to $3602.79, which will be $632.07 more and $632.07 sounds a lot better than $100,000.00.
-It may be well worth the better schools, extra bedrooms, pool, or whatever else the $100.000.00 buys you that you desire.
+A better home costing more that results in a final mortgage of $570,000.00 will only increase your monthly payment to $3602.79, which will be $632.07 more and that's much less intimidating than $100,000.00.
+It may be well worth the better schools, extra bedrooms, pool, or whatever else the extra $100.000.00 buys you that you desire for the next 30 years.

-If the $570.000.00 home doesn't completely light your fire and a $670,000.00 home blows you away but scares the bejeebers out of you, remember that's going to cost you $4234.86 a month and not the additional overwhelming $200,000.00 all at once.
+If the $570.000.00 home doesn't completely light your fire and a $670,000.00 home blows you away but scares the bejeebers out of you, remember that's going to cost you $4234.86 a month over 30 years and not the $extra all at once.

 Providing you're comfortable with it fitting your budget, you can qualify for the higher mortgage, and the home appraises for what you pay, there's no need to let the daunting extra hundreds of thousands of dollars stop you from seeking and selecting the home of your dreams.